• Home

 • Many schools have fall break, usually October 8th-12th or 15th-19th which will make the parks extremely busy those weeks.

 • Oogie Boogie Bash will be held all through October as well in DCA.
 The event dates are October 2nd, 5th, 7th, 9th, 12th, 14th, 16th, 19th, 21st, 23rd, 26th, 28th, and 31st.
-For more information about Oogie Boogie Bash and the latest updates on when tickets will be available, check out this post about Oogie Boogie Bash.
+Tickets go on sale June 26 to the general public no earlier than 9 am pst on the Disneyland website.
+Check out my post on Oogie Boogie Bash for everything you need to know.
 Remember, this is a separate ticket event, not included in your theme park admission, and DCA will close at 6 pm to all non ticketed guests.
 Guests with OBB tickets can enter the park at 3 pm with their event ticket.

 • Halloween hasn’t been too bad the last few years, but this year it falls on a Friday and is an Oogie Boogie Bash night as well so it may be slightly busier.